-From Fig. 3.29 and the plots in Appendices B.1 and B.2 we can see that the hourly arrival patterns for weekdays differ from weekends for the walk-in and ambulance arrivals, with a higher percentage of arrivals in the early hours for both walk-in and ambulance arrivals during the weekends relative to the weekdays.
+From Fig. 3.29 and the plots in Appendices B.1 and B.2 we can see that the hourly arrival patterns for weekdays differ from weekends for the walk-in and ambulance arrivals.
+Walk-in arrivals show an evening increase on weekdays but not weekends and both walk-in and ambulance arrivals show a higher percentage of arrivals in the early hours during the weekends relative to the weekdays.
 For this reason we group weekday hourly arrivals and weekend hourly arrivals as shown in Fig. 3.30.